FatemehEsfahani/Pcore/README.md

 java -Xmx12g -cp "bin":"lib/*" GenerateWeightedGraphFromTxtLong basename edgelist-proc.txt precision
 </pre>
 This will create three additional files: basename.w.labeloffsets, basename.w.labels, and basename.w.properties.

+**Note:** It should be noted that precision is automatically set to 16 significant digits.
+In line 54, TTextProc.java, you can modify it.

 e.g.
 <pre>